 Folder Size is a very powerful tool that can list all folder and file sizes on your computer or network.
 Printing folders and files is the least that it can do for you.
-It will handle all the issues that we have faced in the other methods that I described.
+It will handle all the issues that we have faced with the other methods that I described.
 Folder Size is available for free, but printing folders and files is available only in the licensed version.
 You can use the free version to visualize the distribution of your disk space and remove unused large files.
 Use the beautiful charts and the folders and file lists that are sorted by size to easily spot the space hogs.

 While Folder Size is a great free utility we will focus on its folder printing capabilities.